marpon/Print_to_Pdf/README.md

 And some sample code to work with.

-Print2pdf.bas is the source for creating the Print2Pdf.exe :   a cmd line tool to convert files to pdf.
+Print2pdf.bas is the source to create  Print2Pdf.exe :   a cmd line tool to convert file to Pdf.

+Win2Pdf.bas is the source file to create Win2Pdf.exe :   a GUI application to convert multiple files to Pdfs

 A batch file to test launching print2pdf